 What: La Novena Navidadeña, a celebration of Mary and Joseph's journey to Bethlehem and the birth of the baby Jesus

 Where: American Legion Hall, Route 7, Sheffield

 "We are all very different people who have come together, with different customs and ways of being," said Alexandra Belalcazar of Great Barrington, "but we are here with the same face."

 "It is an hour of God.
 It is not a festival.
-It is a saint celebration of the birth of Jesus.

 She and her husband, Luis Fernandez, spoke for their community in the Berkshires, and as part of it.

 Among Latinos, the cultural base is Catholicism, she said.
 In South and Central American countries, people celebrate the nine-day journey -- in Columbia, Guatemala, Honduras, Mexico.
 Nine days before Christmas, they begin praying, calling for Jesus to come, and they sing traditional Christmas songs and carols.